J-Adrian-Rod/data_portfolio/spotify_wrapped/README.md

 # Spotify Wrapped Data Enrichment and Analysis

-This project analyzes a user's Spotify listening history by enriching it with metadata and audio features using the Spotify Web API.
-The goal is to replicate and expand on the insights provided by Spotify Wrapped, including top songs, artists, and listening trends.
+This project analyzes my Spotify listening history by enriching it with metadata and audio features using the Spotify Web API.
+The goal is to replicate and expand on the insights provided by the yearly Spotify Wrapped, including top songs, artists, and listening trends.

 ## Project Files